RaiderSoft/AquiLLM/README.md

 ## License

-This project is licensed under MIT
+This project is licensed under GPL v2

 ## Contact & Support